auca/com.121/Practice/Practice_02.md

    to how the assembly was structured in GDB.
 Name the source files `06.goto.c` and `07.goto.c`.
 Compile and test your program.
-5. Rewrite part of the code in 32-bit x86 inline assembly as it was done during the claass.
+5. Rewrite part of the code in 32-bit x86 inline assembly as it was done during the class.
 Name the source files `06.inline.c` and `07.inline.c`.
    Compile and run your program.
 6. Disconnect from the server.